Key West Agreement: Background

 The Joint Chiefs of Staff meet the press.
 Secretary of Defense Louis Johnson (seated, left), confers with General Omar N. Bradley (seated, right), Chairman of the Joint Chiefs of Staff, at an informal press conference.
 Standing left to right are: General Hoyt S. Vandenberg, Chief of Staff, USAF; General J. Lawton Collins, Chief of Staff, USA; and Admiral Forrest P. Sherman, Chief of Naval Operations, USN.

 The Key West Agreement is a revised version of a collection of documents approved by President Harry S. Truman, and the more popular version as well.
-Initially, Secretary Forrestal told General Omar N. Bradley, shortly after the latter became Chief of Staff of the Army in February 1948, that the large aircraft carrier had already been approved and would be built.
-Secretary Forrestal, nevertheless, concluded that the time had come to decide the basic roles and missions of aviation in each service and which branch would control which assets.
-On 11 March 1948 he assembled the Joint Chiefs of Staff at Key West, Florida, to thrash out the roles and missions.
+Initially, Secretary James Forrestal told General Omar N. Bradley—shortly after Bradley became Chief of Staff of the Army in February 1948—that the large aircraft carrier had already been approved and would be built.
+Forrestal nevertheless concluded that the time had come to decide the basic roles and missions of aviation in each service and which branch would control which assets.
+On March 11, 1948, he assembled the Joint Chiefs of Staff at Key West to determine the roles and missions.
 As basic guidance, Forrestal demanded that the three services each recognize the need for mutual support of each other’s legal missions.

 According to Forrestal, the Joint Chiefs of Staff reached basic agreement that the Navy (including the United States Marine Corps) would maintain a separate Naval Aviation force – to include the 65,000-ton "super-carrier" and nuclear bombs that could be transported on naval aircraft – provided that the Navy would not develop a separate strategic air force.
-The Air Force recognized the right and need for the Navy to participate in an all-out air campaign and to attack inland enemy targets, for example, air fields from which hostile aircraft might be launched to attack a fleet.
-The formal agreements of the Joint Chiefs of Staff were subsequently approved by President Truman on 21 April 1948 and issued under the title of Functions of the Armed Forces and the Joint Chiefs of Staff.
+The Air Force recognized the right and need for the Navy to participate in an all-out air campaign and to attack inland enemy targets, for example air fields from which hostile aircraft might be launched to attack a fleet.
+The formal agreements of the Joint Chiefs of Staff were subsequently approved by Truman on April 21 and issued under the title of Functions of the Armed Forces and the Joint Chiefs of Staff.

-In turn, President Truman revoked Executive Order 9877, in which he prescribed the primary functions and responsibilities of the Armed Forces, and Secretary Forrestal issued the “functions paper” in its stead April 21.
+In turn, Truman revoked Executive Order 9877, in which he prescribed the primary functions and responsibilities of the Armed Forces, and Forrestal issued the “functions paper” in its stead on April 21.
 The paper, which became known as “Key West Agreement,” reaffirmed primary service responsibilities and assigned secondary or “collateral” missions.
-A memorandum formally recording these understandings, was sent to the Secretary of Defense by the Joint Chiefs of Staff on 29 April 1948.
-After amending one paragraph that dealt with research and development, the Secretary of Defense formally approved it on 1 July 1948.
+A memorandum formally recording these understandings was sent to the Secretary of Defense by the Joint Chiefs of Staff on April 29.
+After amending one paragraph that dealt with research and development, the Secretary of Defense formally approved it on July 1.